SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

-# HealthConnect Clinic – Appointment Analysis
+# HealthConnect Clinic – Appointment No-Show Analysis

 ## Overview

-The project focuses on analysing appointment attendance patterns and developing a baseline machine learning approach to better understand and predict patient no-shows.
+This project analyses appointment attendance patterns for **HealthConnect Clinic**, a fictional outpatient healthcare provider, and develops a machine-learning approach for predicting patient no-shows.

-The project is being developed progressively across the weekly Experience Lab activities.
-Week 4 established the project foundation, while Week 5 moved into practical data preparation, exploratory analysis, feature engineering, model development, and initial evaluation.
+The project is being developed progressively through the **AnalystLab Africa Experience Lab**.
+The work has progressed from business and data understanding to data preparation, exploratory analysis, baseline modelling, error analysis, cross-track integration, feature refinement, model comparison, and validation.

-> Project status: Week 5 – Data Science Development and Initial Modelling completed.
+> **Project status: Week 6 – Data Science Development, Model Refinement and Validation completed.**

+The project is an educational data science exercise and is **not a production healthcare prediction system**.

 ---

-## Project Context
+# Project context

-HealthConnect is a fictional outpatient healthcare provider experiencing missed patient appointments.
+HealthConnect Clinic is experiencing missed patient appointments.

 Missed appointments can affect: